maurjadhav/K8s_Zone/ec2-docker-k8s/Readme.md

 ```
 * Now wait till the execution is completed and look into outputs.
 Wait fr 2-3 minutes
 * Now ssh into instance and start using docker-k8s
+* If you change the region then change the `ami id` and `instance type` according to the region

 * Once your are done practicing destroy the instance
 ```